djhshih/us-presidential-election-2016-exit-polls/analyze.md

 %\VignetteEngine{knitr::knitr}

-# Analysis of exit poll for 2016 general presidential election
+# Analysis of exit polls for the 2016 general presidential election

 **Questions**:
   * What characterizes Trump supporters?